-If you want to learn more about anti-Asian discrimination, here is a troubling fact: Chinese people were the first ethnic group legally barred from immigrating to America.
-The Chinese Exclusion Act remains one of the most shameful laws in American history and should alone enshrine Chester Arthur as one of the worst presidents.
+If you want to learn more about anti-Asian discrimination, here are troubling facts: Chinese people were legally barred from immigrating to America, declared "inferior" by courts and government offices, and denied many basic rights, including even the ability to testify in court.
+The Chinese Exclusion Act, which was the first law to ban an ethic group, remains one of the most shameful episodes in American history.

 If AI takes your job, what will you do?

-We will emulate our idol, the inimitable, Derek Zoolander, and transform from engineers into male models.
+We will emulate our idol, the inimitable, Derek Zoolander, and transition from engineers into male models.

 In preparation, we have spent weekends religiously practicing our ability to ambiturn, that is turning left and right with equal grace.
-We're naturally gifted at turning right, but left has been challenging.
-Nonetheless, we are approaching our stretch goal of turning left 8 times without falling.
+We're supremely gifted at turning right, but left has been challenging.
+Nonetheless, we are approaching our stretch goal of turning left 88 times without getting dizzy or stopping for ice cream.
 Wish us luck.

 But we're not content to smash ambiturning records.
-We want to marry our love of technology and fashion, and will disrupt the industry as the first user-centric mullet models.
+We want to marry our love of technology and fashion, and aim to disrupt the industry as AI-powered mullet models.
 We will flaunt mullets with revolutionary design and unprecedented thoughtfulness to the user experience.
-Our patent-pending technology features self-aware AI embedded into every hair strand that can read minds and morph on demand.
-Want to see a mullet in the shape of a dog balloon animal?
+Our patent-pending technology will feature self-aware technology embedded into every hair strand that can read minds and morph on demand.
+Want to see mullets in the shape of a dog balloon animal?
 Just think it.
-Want a dog balloon on the left and a Bad Bad Chess Boy on the right?
-Also possible.
+Want a dog balloon in the front and a Bad Bad Chess Boy in the back?
+Done.
 Yes, you read correctly: dual-shaped mullets.
-We don't think small at Hotpot.
+We do not think small at Hotpot.